mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 For a base to truly be effective as the central hub for the unit, it must be able to reach the members of the unit in the case of necessary information or impending gatherings.
-Early technology might use brightly coloured pennants that can be seen for many kilometres, radio transmitters and the like.
+Early technology might use brightly coloured pennants that can be seen for many kilometers, radio transmitters and the like.
 As technology increased bases could utilise teleconferencing and other high-tech communication methods.
 The unit hierarchy at the base must be able to communicate